Are honors classes extra classes that I take in addition to my regular course load?

 May I join the honors program at any time?
 If I'm accepted into the program, may I leave if I choose?

-You can join the honors program at the start of any semester, but the requirement to join is a 3.4 GPA.
-You must maintain a 3.3 GPA and complete at least 3 credits of honors coursework each semester to remain in the program.
+You can join the honors program at the start of any semester, but the requirement to join is a 3.3 GPA.
+You must maintain a 3.3 GPA and complete anywhere from 1-3 credits of honors experiences each semester to remain in the program.

 Once you're accepted into the honors program, your decision to stay is voluntary.
 You may leave the program at any time for any reason, although you must notify the honors coordinator of your intention to do so.
 In addition, you must make appropriate arrangements with any professor(s) with whom you're pursuing honors coursework.
 You may remain in an honors course if you're already enrolled, but if you're dropping an honors option in a regular course you must make specific arrangements with the professor to adjust any assignment sequence that will be modified.
 An honors independent study can be dropped or modified as needed in consultation with the professor.